xebia/essentials/alone-time.md

 title: Alone time
 category: collaboration
 ---
+<p>Alone time</p>
+---
+<p>For some situations pair programming is not effective.
+Be prepared to allow yourself and your team members to have some time alone.</p>
+---

 For some situations pair programming is not effective.
 Be prepared to allow yourself and your team members to have some time alone.